orientechnologies/orientdb-docs/Stress-Test-Tool.md

 ## How it works
 The stress tester tool creates a temporary database where needed (on memory / plocal / remote) and then creates a pool of N threads (where N is the threadsNumber parameter) that - all together - execute the number of operations defined in the OperationSet.
-So, if the number of Creates is 1000, the iteration number is 10 and the thread number is 2, every single thread will execute 500 Creates (1000/2), divided in 10 iterations of 50 Creates each.
+So, if the number of Creates is 1000 and the thread number is 4, every single thread will execute 250 Creates (1000/4).
 After the execution of the test (or any error) the temporary database is dropped.

 ## Results